 To Roast: Toss dried pumpkin seeds with oil (1 teaspoon per cup of seeds).
 Salt or season to taste.
 Roast in a preheated oven at 250 °F for 10 to 15 minutes.

 Pumpkin Pie or Custard

 Preheat oven to 375 °F. Blend together a 13 oz. can of evaporated skim milk, 2 eggs, a 16 oz. can pumpkin, ¾ cups sugar, 1 teaspoon cinnamon, ¼ teaspoon cloves, ½ teaspoon ginger and ½ teaspoon salt.
 Pour into pie shell.
 Bake at 375 °F for about 1 hour.
-Pie is done when a knife inserted in the center comes out clean.
-To cut the fat, omit the pie crust and bake in 8 individual custard dishes for 40 minutes at 375 °F.
+The pie is done when you can insert a knife in the center of the pie and it comes out clean.
+To cut down on the amount of fat in the pie, omit the pie crust and bake in 8 individual custard dishes in the oven at 375 °F for 40 minutes.